Senior Leadership Team

 Leadership of all aspects of the Maths department to ensure excellence in standards and student progress.
 This includes strategic responsibility for the development of numeracy across the school, line management of Maths TLR holders with a specific focus on whole school impact.
 Support for staff as appropriate.
+Strategic leadership and implementation of staff and student wellbeing incentives and initiatives.
 Teacher of Maths.

 Working alongside the Deputy Head: Curriculum, Assessment and Target Setting and Director of Post-16 strategic responsibility for the development of Vocational Learning across school.
-For 2022/23 this includes the embedding of new Level 2 Post-16 provision and the development of T-Level provision (and its impact on current courses) ready for September 2023.
 In addition, subject oversight of Business, Engineering and Law as well as leading Child Care, Public Services and Travel and being the Quality Nominee for AHS.
 Teacher of Child Care, Travel and Public Services.